council

 The latest valuation occurred in 2023 and considers the value of your land and any improvements that you’ve made to your house over time.
 It also considers the housing market and the prices for which properties have sold in your neighbourhood in the past 12 months.
 Valuations reflect the value of your property as of 1 January each year.

 While Wellington Shire Council issues your valuation notice on behalf of the state government, Council is not involved in the annual property revaluation process.
-If you disagree with the state government’s valuation of your property, you can lodge an objection via the state government’s website.
+If you disagree with the state government’s valuation of your property, you can lodge an objection via the State Government’s Rating valuation objections portal.

 My property valuation has increased, however I have not performed any upgrades to my home.
 Why?